forestgrape/coronavirus/4_immunological/immune_system.md

 * T cells can check if cells do what they are supposed to do.
 Virus infected cells have a changed metabolism since they produce proteins encoded by the viruses.
 [T cells can detect](#extern-checks) the virus proteins exposed.
 * To control coronaviruses infections T cells are key [citation coming].

-> ###### Resident T cell
 > ###### Local T cell
-> *Tissue resident T cells* in literature, often shortened to *resident T cells* on this page, are T cells which survey the tissues cells integrity.
+> *Tissue resident T cells* in literature, often shortened to *local T cells* on this page, are T cells which survey the tissues cells integrity.
 They move within tissues and and do not circulate with the blood. //previously shortened here as *local* T cells

 #### Distribution
 T cells are in the blood, in lymph nodes and resident T cells in tissues.
 Lymph nodes and tissue resident T cells are often at entry points for pathogens e.g. the mouth is a common entry point for viruses, so close to the mouth there are many T cells [in work].